chen-bioinfo/DualMPNN/README.md

 # Setup
 ## 1. Setup Environment
 a.
 You need to download foldseek implement locally and put it in foldseek diretory.
+It can be downloaded at https://github.com/steineggerlab/foldseek

     📁 foldseek
     └─ 📁 bin
-        └─ 📄 foldseek (This is an executable file which can be downloaded on https://github.com/steineggerlab/foldseek)
+        └─ 📄 foldseek (This is an executable file)

 b.
 Install the conda environment by the following commands: